HomeNationsChinaCao WeiEmperors: 220-266

 posthumous name: Yuán huángdì (元皇帝) [302]

-[1] According to Records of the Three States, ch.
+[1] According to the Records of the Three States, ch.
 2, the ceremony of accession of Cáo Pī took place on 10 Dec 220.
-Annotations to Records of the Three States, citing a work known as Biography of the Xian Emperor (Xiàn dì zhuàn | 獻帝傳) dates the ceremony to 11 Dec 220.
+The Annotations to the Records of the Three States, citing a work known as the Biography of the Xian Emperor (Xiàn dì zhuàn | 獻帝傳) dates the ceremony to 11 Dec 220.
 The same date is cited in Zīzhì Tòngjiàn, ch.
 69.

 [2] The posthumous name, Lièzǔ, was pre-selected in 237 during the emperor's lifetime and was formally bestowed after his death in 239.